TJGorrie/localXCR/README.md

 devtools::install_github('tjgorrie/localXCR')
 ```

+If you are on windows you may need to install `RTools`, you can follow the steps here at:
+cran.r-project.org/bin/windows/Rtools/

 ## Usage

 Once localXCR is installed you can run the program by running the following in the R terminal